How to Make a Chinoiserie Planter for a Stunning DIY Topiary

 I also went ahead and placed pieces of florist foam into the planters.
 You want to make sure it’s a firm fit to hold the dowel rod for the topiaries.
 I ended up adding more styrofoam pieces for a tight fit.

-Next, open your napkins.
+Unfold your napkins.
 There are different ways to prepare your napkins.
-You can cut or tear the napkin into pieces or use it as one piece.
+You can cut or tear the napkin into pieces, or use it as a single piece.

 I wanted to completely cover my planters.
 I placed the whole napkin on the planter and decided not to cut or tear the napkin into pieces, but to use it as a solid piece.
 I cut a napkin in half horizontally to preserve the design.

-Separate the design layer of the napkin from the bottom layer(s).
+Separate the napkin’s design layer from the bottom layer(s).
 That’s always the hardest part for me!
 I rub the corner of the napkin between my fingers.
 You can use a small, sharp knife point to get between the layers.

 By separating the white layers from the printed layer, you ensure the napkin piece adheres smoothly.